 You take a look on your left, and then on your right, and you see a vast horde of flying monsters, with razor claws and pointy fangs.

-And they’ve made a deal with you: As long as you keep the plane in the air and at its current altitude, you won’t have to worry about them attacking you.
+But as they approach, they make a deal with you: As long as you keep the plane in the air and at its current altitude, you won’t have to worry about them attacking you.

 But if you ever begin descending and landing, they’ll immediately tear you and your plane apart.

-Obviously, you don’t like that very much, so you say: “Okay, I’ll obey.
+Obviously, you don’t like that idea very much, so you say: “Okay, I’ll obey.
 Please don’t kill me.”
 And you do what you can to keep your plane in midair as per their request.

 As you do that, the monsters disappear one by one, so you breathe a sigh of relief, and everything seems to be fine – for a while.